 in the late 1960s).

-Also, for great reading about several now-abandoned New York rail lines please click here.
+Also, for great reading about several now-abandoned rail lines please click here.
 Lastly, for a great resource regarding western New York railroads please click here.
-All in all New York railroads offer about any interest you may have in the hobby of railfanning from history to main line freight railroading.
+All in all the state offers about any interest you may have in the hobby of railfanning from history to main line freight railroading.
 And, don't expect to see everything in one visit because that won't happen!
 A planned trip to focus on one or a few things you're interested in is probably the best route with future trips to see more at a later time.
 In any event, with so much to see and do, you shouldn't have any trouble having a wonderful and memorable time!